Part-time student: Australia

 In Australia, 31.2 percent of students in 2008 were enrolled part-time.
-Between 2003 and 2008, while the number of students attending full time increased by 21.1 percent, the number attending part-time enrolments increased by only 2.5 percent.
+Between 2003 and 2008, while the number of students attending full time increased by 21.1 percent, the number attending part-time enrollments increased by only 2.5 percent.

+In 2022, there were over 10,000 part-time students in Australia, compared to over 4 million full-time students.

 Canada

 At Canadian higher education institutions, there are numerous undergraduate and graduate degrees, as well as diplomas, that are available on a part-time basis.
 Students in Canada may choose to pursue part-time studies for many different reasons.
 The reasons for choosing to pursue studies as a part-time student may include furthering one's education, advancing in a career, professional development, or simply the decision to pivot one's current life direction.
 In the year 2019, there were about 266,000 part-time students in Canada.

 Definition by institution

 In Canada, the course load that constitutes part-time student status varies between institutions.
 The University of British Columbia, for example, defines a part-time undergraduate student as one enrolled in less than 80 percent of the standard 30 credit-hour course load.
 The University of Manitoba defines the part-time undergraduate student as an individual enrolled in less than 60 percent of the standard full 30 credit hour course load.
 Wilfrid Laurier University in Ontario defines a part-time student as a student who is currently taking less than three half-credit courses in a semester.